 Key changes under the ESSA:

-The Fostering Connections to Success and Increasing Adoptions Act of 2008 required the child welfare agency, the Department of Children and Families (DCF), to do its part to ensure school stability for children in DCF custody.
+The Fostering Connections to Success and Increasing Adoptions Act of 2008 already required the child welfare agency, the Department of Children and Families (DCF), to do its part to ensure school stability for children in foster care.
 With the enactment of the ESSA, the Massachusetts Department of Elementary and Secondary Education (DESE), the local school districts, and DCF all have federal mandates that require them to work together to ensure school stability for children in foster care.

 Please note update in Massachusetts: On February 2, 2017, the Massachusetts Department of Elementary and Secondary Education (DESE) issued guidance stating that school districts should continue to transport children "awaiting foster care" (i.e., in STARR or emergency placements) as they had under McKinney Vento.
 This guidance also reiterates the school districts' responsibility under ESSA to continue enrollment of and to provide transportation to students in foster care so that they may attend their school of origin.
 You can find the guidance here.

 For more information or if you have questions, please contact us:

 The EdLaw Project (a project of CLCM / CPCS)